Everyone likes finding a fiver in their jeans pocket they’d forgotten about. And it’s a rare person who likes to lose money they don’t have to.

 As many as 20% of people aged 26 to 30 have 3 or more super accounts.
 That’s 3x the fees!

-According to the Productivity Commission report, an average worker with ‘many funds’ can find themselves worse off by $51,000 at retirement, just paying multiple fees and doubling up on insurance premiums over many years.
-That’s a decent amount you could find in your pocket at retirement!
+According to the Productivity Commission report, an average worker with ‘many funds’ can find themselves worse off by $51,000 at retirement.
+That’s through just paying multiple fees and doubling up on insurance premiums over many years.
+It’s a decent amount you could find in your pocket at retirement!

 Consolidating your super into one account with ElectricSuper can be a good idea for many people.
-It means you pay no admin fees with us (which is very rare across the super industry) and, being in one place, your super is easier for you to keep track of.
+It means you pay no admin fees with us (which is very rare) and, being in one place, your super is easier for you to keep track of.
 There are no exit fees charged anymore either, which means your other fund can’t charge you to leave them.

 It’s easy to reunite your super in ElectricSuper.
 First, make sure your employer is making contributions to your ElectricSuper account.
 Then you can find and roll your other super accounts straight through the secure area of the website.
 Or log into your MyGov account, connect to the ATO and click to roll your other super in.